MerginMaps/mobile/publishing.md

 Also check if you have target SDK set at least to version 26 (Android 8): `android:targetSdkVersion="26"`.

 ## Internal test release (Google Play Console )
-To make an internal test release, open the Google Play Console -> Release management -> Internal test track byb clickin on "Manage" button.
+To make an internal test release, open the Google Play Console -> Release management -> Internal test track byb clicking on "Manage" button.
 1. Upload the apk you created in release mode with updated `android:versionCode="v"`.
-You can
 2. Add release name and fill "What is new" section.
 3. Add testers email address to Manage testers panel with Feedback Channel.